csimon-web/kasa/README.md

 This web application had to respect [a given mock up](https://www.figma.com/file/bAnXDNqRKCRRP8mY2gcb5p) and [particular coding guidelines](https://course.oc-static.com/projects/Front-End+V2/P9+React+1/Coding+guidelines+Kasa+FR.pdf).

-It had to be developed with React, React Router, and use the data about the rentals from a copy of a [given json file](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Front-End+V2/P9+React+1/logements.json)
+It had to be developed with React, React Router, and use the data about the rentals from a copy of a [given json file](https://s3-eu-west-1.amazonaws.com/course.oc-static.com/projects/Front-End+V2/P9+React+1/logements.json).

+You can have a look on this web application here: https://kasa.csimon.info/

 ### Built With